millersg47/social-network-API/README.md

 This is a back end application for a social network using MongoDB as the database program.
 It includes users and thoughts.
 Users can have friends and they can react to other user's thoughts.

+To see a walkthrough video of the application, follow this [link](https://youtu.be/u5EVZ0XBlO8).

 ![Screenshot of the Insomnia application running the getThoughts route from the Social Network API application. ](./assets/social-network-API.png)

 ## Installation